klauer/epics-sumo-mirror/doc/reference-sumo.rst

 ``-x EXTRALINE, --extra EXTRALLINE``
 ++++++++++++++++++++++++++++++++++++

-    Specify an extra line that is added to the generated RELEASE file.
-A default for this option can be put in a configuration file.
+    Specify an extra lines that are added to the generated RELEASE file.
+This option can be given more than once to specify more than one line.
+A default for this option can be put in a configuration file, there the value must be a list of strings, one for each line.

 ``-a ALIAS, --alias ALIAS``
 +++++++++++++++++++++++++++